Poland says ‘everything indicates’ a Russian missile briefly entered its airspace and left

 WARSAW, Poland (AP) — Poland’s defense forces said an unknown object entered the country’s airspace Friday morning from the direction of Ukraine and then vanished off radars, and that all indications pointed to it being a Russian missile.

 “Everything indicates that a Russian missile intruded in Poland’s airspace.
 It was monitored by us on radars and left the airspace.
-We have confirmation of this on radars and from allies” in NATO, said Poland’s defense chief, Gen. Wiesław Kukuła.
+We have confirmation of this on radars and from allies” in NATO, said Poland’s armed forces chief, Gen. Wiesław Kukuła.

 Poland’s defense forces said the object penetrated about 40 kilometers (24 miles) into its airspace and left it after less than three minutes.
 The defense forces said both its radar and NATO radar confirmed that the object left Polish airspace.